-CSCI-A 111 A Survey of Computers and Computing (1.5 cr.)
+CSCI-A 111 A Survey of Computers and Computing

+(1.5 cr.)
 P: One year of high school algebra or MATH-M 014, and some prior computing experience.
-Survey of computing concepts, with emphasis on problem-solving techniques.
+Survey of computing concepts, with emphasis on problemsolving techniques.
 Experience in a variety of popular applications software for tasks such as word processing, Web browsing, spreadsheet calculations, and databases.
 Lecture and laboratory.
 An eight-week course.
 Credit given for only one of CSCI-A 106, A 110, or A 111.

 CSCI-A 112 Programming Concepts (1.5 cr.)
 P: CSCI-A 110, A 111, or equivalent computing experience.
 Introduction to programming for users of computer systems.
 Emphasis on problem-solving techniques.
 Lecture and laboratory.
-An eight-week course.
-Crosslisted with INFO-I 110.
-Credit given for only one of CSCI-A 112 or INFO-I 110.
+An eight-week course.Crosslisted with INFO-I 110.
+Credit not given for both CSCI-A 112 and INFO-I 110.